4 New Year’s Goals to Improve Caregiver Well-Being

 It’s natural for caregivers to put themselves last, but this subconscious habit is harmful to your health – the consequences of unchecked caregiver stress are serious.

-Studies show that it can cause serious chronic illness and higher rates of early death.
+Studies show that it can cause severe chronic illness and higher rates of early death.
 Ongoing stress also negatively affects mood, relationships, and overall well-being.

-We share 4 self-care goals that protect your long-term health and well-being along with suggestions for how to make them happen.
+We share four self-care goals that protect your long-term health and well-being along with suggestions for how to make them happen.

-These goals and suggestions are meant to inspire creative thinking to help you find solutions that will give you time to rest and recharge.
+These goals and suggestions are designed to inspire creative thinking and help you find solutions that will allow you to rest and recharge.

 As the saying goes, “you can’t pour from an empty cup.”